gregdferrell/course-fsw-p4-story-time/README.md

-# Story Time - Udacity Full Stack Web Developer Project 4
+# Story Time: Udacity Nanodegree - Full Stack Web Developer Project 4
 The item catalog project is the fourth project in the Udacity Nanodegree: Full Stack Web Developer.

 The app is named **Story Time**.